vidaxl-com/cowlog/packages/directory-fixture-provider/README.md

 Create an excellent diff module for the getStatus resulting object.

 # More information
 This library helps you find changes modifications between your working and original fixture files.
-More examples are coming for more information; please check the [tests](./tests/tests/unit.js)
+More examples are coming for more information, please check the [tests](./tests/tests/unit.js)